modernjuliaworkflows/modernjuliaworkflows.github.io/pages/writing.md

 > TLDR: The REPL has 4 primary modes: Julia, package (`]`), help (`?`) and shell (`;`).

 The Read-Eval-Print Loop (or REPL) is the most basic way to interact with Julia.
-Check out its [documentation](https://docs.julialang.org/en/v1/stdlib/REPL/) for details.
+Check out its [documentation](https://docs.julialang.org/en/v1/stdlib/REPL/) for details, and the [REPL mastery workshop](https://github.com/miguelraz/REPLMasteryWorkshop) for a deep dive.
 You can start one by typing `julia` into a terminal, or by clicking on the Julia application in your computer.
 It will allow you to play around with arbitrary Julia code: